-...violence prevention is often focused on telling them what ‘not to do’, or acting as if all men commit violence against women.
-This viewpoint fails to recognize the innate qualities and experiences men can use to prevent violence that affects everyone.
-Additionally, it fails to recognize that anyone can commit or experience violence, which means women can be perpetrators and men can be survivors.
+...violence prevention is often focused on telling men what ‘not to do’, or acting as if all men commit violence against women.
+This fails to recognize the unique qualities and experiences men can use to prevent violence.
+Additionally, it ignores that anyone can commit or experience violence, regardless of gender.

 "As a father to a daughter I believe it’s my duty to not only talk the talk, but to walk the walk.
 Everyone deserves to live free of fear from domestic and/or sexual violence.
 By speaking out I hope to be a steward of change in order to do just that."

 Sales Manager at Konica Minolta

 "When thinking of domestic, intimate partner and sexual abuse, most only think about the physical.
 Yes, there are many forms of abuse — further, each form is intertwined with others.
 It is important for me to take a step back and think about abuse on a systemic level.
 Abuse inherently involves complex issues related to economic security, mental health and chronic illness.
 Unsurprisingly, these complex sets of problems are nearly invisible to middle-to-high income individuals; this is not the case for those in the low-income bracket.
 Recognizing these intersections should be important to everyone, when working toward building a safe community.
 I believe prevention through education would address these "accepted" problems.
 I don't believe these types of resources should be offered to only those in need.
 Exposing everyone to how systemic inequities affect a community's health will bring Fairbanks closer to solidarity and safety."